Quality and Compliance (Medical Devices)

 The FDA takes enforcement action to bring medical device manufacturers into compliance when manufacturers may not be complying with medical device laws.
 However, relying on enforcement actions alone does not necessarily lead to or result in manufacturers focusing on improving the quality of their products.

-To promote quality design and manufacturing practices, and to provide options to demonstrate compliance, the FDA has implemented programs such as the Case for Quality.
+To promote quality design and development and manufacturing practices, and to provide options to demonstrate compliance, the FDA has implemented programs such as the Case for Quality.
 Through such initiatives, the FDA works with industry and other stakeholders to identify barriers to medical device quality and develop innovative ways to remove those barriers, affording patients access to high-quality medical devices.

 FDA's Medical Device Quality and Compliance Tools